QFM

 By Andrew Ogwang

-The training seeks to increase awareness and dissemination of Uganda’s key disability policies and legal frameworks among CSOs, Uni-associations, and the Youth Council in Arua Central Division.
+The training seeks to increase awareness and dissemination of Uganda’s key disability policies and legal frameworks among CSOs, uni-associations, and the Youth Council in Arua Central Division.

-Twalib Ayub Ali, Executive Director of ACT-YOD, funded by the Fund for Global Human Rights, said ACT-YOD has developed activities and projects that have helped bring in many youths with disabilities.
-“We are still engaging many Persons with Disabilities through training in sign language, hair weaving, welding, and providing WiFi internet,” Twalib said, adding that ACT-YOD is working to strengthen institutions and build capacity.
+“We are still engaging many persons with disabilities through training in sign language, hairdressing, welding, and providing Wi-Fi internet,” Twalib said, adding that ACT-YOD is working to strengthen institutions and build capacity.

-Inzikuru Florence Favour, Executive Director of Women with Destiny, appreciated the training, saying it helped her realize the importance of inclusive decision-making.
-“One of our staff with disability was very clever when it came to decision-making, but he recently passed on, leaving us with challenges and weaknesses in our daily operations,” she said.
+“One of our staff members with a disability was very skilled in decision-making, but he has since passed on, leaving us with challenges and weaknesses in our daily operations,” she said.